one2nc/mongo-oplog-populator/README.md

 ![mongo-oplog-flow](assets/MongoDb-oplog-populator.png)

-`mongopop` supports two modes: bulk form or stream mode.
+`mongopop` supports two modes: bulk mode and stream mode.

 1. Bulk mode: Perform fixed number of operations provided by the user and terminate the program.
 2. Stream mode: Perform fixed number of operations provided by user per second for indefinite time.
 The program stops only when the user gives a stop signal (ctrl+c)